CollierCZ/docs-media/java-rx-sdk-reame.md

 ### Property binding

 1. Make sure that your model extends the `ContentItem` class.
 2. Create public fields with an `ElementMapping` decorator.
-This will make sure that the value from your field is mapped to the content item property.
+This will make sure that the value from your field is mapped to the content item element.
 3. Based on the type of field, choose the proper element type.
 Supported element types include: `AssetsElement`, `ContentElement`, `DateTimeElement`, `ModularContentElement`, `MultipleChoiceElement`, `NumberElement`, `RichTextElement`, `TaxonomyElement`, `TextElement` and `UrlSlugElement`.

 The following example shows a typical class with different types of elements: